Top 4 Fiberglass Pool Problems and Solutions

 The problem is that it's very difficult to fully compact sand around a fiberglass pool during installation.

-Many times, despite a fiberglass pool installer's best efforts to bring the sand up in 6"–12" lifts and fully saturate the sand with water, the sand still settles some over time.
+Many times, despite a fiberglass pool installer's best efforts to incrementally backfill with sand and fully saturate it with water, the sand still settles over time.
 The plumbing is encased in this sand, and as the sand settles, it exerts downward pressure on the plumbing of the swimming pool.
 Many installers tie their plumbing up to help hold it in place, but that's still a lot of pressure.

 Settled plumbing manifests itself in one way...leaks.